 Businesses often think about ways to expand their products and services, but sometimes, their offerings get so complex and disjointed that they cannot deliver on everything well.
+This is why it is wise to considering culling to focus on the things they do best.

-- Does it fit our mission?
+- Does it fit our mission and vision?

 - Does it fit our core client base?